schmouk/CppBMPLoader/documentation.md

     static void WindowsDefaultPalettes::set_default_256(const Default256Palette& default_256) noexcept;
 ```

-The class *`bmpl::BMPImage<>`* defines also a dedicated method, which has intentionnally not been listed previously: *`const bool is_v1() const`*.
+The class *`bmpl::BMPImage<>`* defines also a method dedicated to version 1 of BMP format, which has intentionnally not been listed previously: *`const bool is_v1() const`*.
 This method returns `true` when a BMP image has been encoded according to version v1 of format `BMP`, or `false` otherwise.
 This method is provided just for convenience, but it does not need to be called to know if a default palette has to be set.
 The default palettes are already predefined this way:
 - black and white colors for the default 2-colors palette;
 - Win 95 default palettes for the default 16- and 256- colors palettes.
 Should you want to use any other palette, just set the internal related default palette by calling method *`.set_default_2()`*, *`.set_default_16()`* or *`.set_default_256()`*.
 These will then be used for the next decoding of v1 BMP images if any is encountered.